-Smart Vision Appoints Omar Al Barghouthi as its New CEO
+Smart Vision Appoints Omar Al Barghouthi As Its New CEO

 Date

-(MENAFN- Procre8) Abu Dhabi, UAE – August 15, 2024 – Smart Vision, a leading IT software company based in Abu Dhabi, has appointed Omar Al Barghouthi as its new Chief Executive Officer.
+Smart Vision , a leading IT software company based in Abu Dhabi, has appointed Omar Al Barghouthi as its new Chief Executive Officer.
 With over 20 years of industry experience and a strong track record in leadership, Mr. Al Barghouthi is set to steer the company towards a new era of growth and innovation.

 Legal Disclaimer: